About Harry Gwala District Municipality

 Mission

-Working together with its communities and stakeholders Harry Gwala District Municipality will ensure the provision of clean, drinkable uninterrupted water services and proper sanitation facilities and strive to improve its agriculture and tourism sectors to enhance human dignity.
+Working together with its communities and stakeholders, Harry Gwala District Municipality will ensure the provision of sustainable potable water and sanitation services.

 Core Values